 When people think of the Thames—people first think of London.
 Along the London banks of the Thames, cruisers will see iconic places such as Buckingham Palace, Big Ben, St. Paul’s Cathedral, and the Tower of London.

 But there’s more to the Thames than just London.
 In addition, travelers will also enjoy ports of call between London and Oxford that feature the 11th century Windsor Castle as well as a visit to Highclere Castle of Downton Abbey fame.

 Combining comfortable weather, shoulder-season pricing, and a spectacular itinerary, a Danube river cruise in October can’t be beaten.

 Travelers will spend their time in such beautiful locations as Budapest (Hungary), Vienna (Austria), Bratislava (Slovakia), Passau (Germany) and Prague (Czech Republic).
 You will see some of the oldest cities in Europe—some (Passau and Linz, Austria) date back more than 2000 years.
-A relatively young (900-year old) monastery awaits you at the Benedictine Abbey in Melk.
+A relatively young (900-year-old) monastery awaits you at the Benedictine Abbey in Melk.

-If you visit some of these cities in late fall, you'll also be able to visit the many Christmas markets that set up in the center of the cities throughout the holiday season.
+If you visit some of these cities in late fall, you’ll also be able to visit the many Christmas markets that are set up in the center of the cities throughout the holiday season.